ankitects/anki-manual/src/templates/errors.md

 If you are using the Cloze note type, please make sure you've included one or more cloze deletions in the Text field, e.g. {{c1::some cloze-deleted text}}.

 If you're using the type-in-the-answer functionality, please make sure you've included another field on the front side as well.

-### Cloze Filter Outside Cloze Notetype

-The [cloze](../editing.md#cloze-deletion) filter (as in `{{cloze:Some Field}}`) may only be used on the cloze notetype, and on those created by cloning it.

-If you get this error, you can remove the cloze filter from the template.

-If you have notes with cloze deletions that are using that notetype, you can select them in the Browse screen, and use the Change Notetype action to assign them to a standard Cloze notetype instead.

-Older Anki versions did not complain when you attempted to use cloze deletions on a normal notetype, but this was never a use case that was intended to be supported.
-If you want to combine cloze deletions with regular cards, you may find an add-on like the Closet add-on provides some alternatives.

 ### No Cloze Filter on Cloze Note Type
 <div id="no-cloze-filter-on-cloze-notetype" />